opengovsg/ts-template/docs/deploying/For-Engineers.md

   - Elastic Container Registry details
   - Environment Names

+- Stash secrets in AWS Systems Manager Parameter Store.
+  The actual secrets to store are defined in ecs-task-definition.json

 - Use the following branch names for deploying:
   - `staging` - deploys to staging
   - `master` or `release` - deploys to production